rafaellevy/dataStructuresProblems/LRUCache.md

 The hash table was used to improve time complexity.
 Looking up the nodes from the LRUCache becomes O(1).

-In regard to the space complexity, it will be constant because the operations don't create additional memory
+In regard to the space complexity, it will be O(n) because the cache has a capacity.